jbayer/scm-buildpack/README.md

 $ cd git-app
 ```

 Reference an app source code on Github.
-You'll need a file named .gitbuildpack (can be empty) and a .buildpacks file that uses the git-buildpack and the buildpack that your app should use after the git repo has been cloned.
+You'll need a file named `.scmbuildpack` (can be empty) and a `.buildpacks` file that references the scm-buildpack and other buildpack(s) that your app should use after the scm buildpack retrieves your app source files.

 ```
 $ echo -e "https://github.com/jbayer/scm-buildpack.git\nhttps://github.com/jbayer/hello-sinatra.git" > .buildpacks